 The Order: 1886

-A steaming pile of bollocks
+A steampunk pile of drek

-The hype around The Order: 1886 was like being promised a blowjob from a supermodel and instead getting a limp-wristed handshake from Ron Jeremy.
+The hype around The Order: 1886 was like being promised a kiss from a supermodel and instead getting a limp-wristed handshake from your middle school lunch lady.
 I remember the trailers showing off gorgeous visuals and an original setting (at the time), making us think we were about to play the next big thing in gaming.
 Instead, we got a linear, 5-hour snooze-fest with cardboard weapons and more quick-time events than you could shake a cane at.
-The story was about as deep as a puddle of horse-piss, like watching a shitty movie with no payoff.
-The entire game shoves you down narrow-as-fuck corridors like your on a dogleash and never grants you any sense of freedom.
-Ultimately, it was a beautiful lie wrapped in Victorian clothes.
-A mangled corpse dressed in a shiny tuxedo left by Jack the Ripper.

-This game contained all of the ingredients to make something legendary- steampunk, werewolves, secret societies, Nikola fucking Tesla! – and instead it ended up being as bland as a stale crumpet with no tea.
-The world looks like it could’ve been fascinating to explore but grants you about as much freedom as a hostage situation.
-Every chapter of the game holds tightly onto your hand like the Ghost of Christmas-yet-to-come showing you your own tombstone.
 All of the weapons appear so sleek and innovative, yet when you handle them they feel like a rusty pea-shooter at a carnival game that is rigged for you to lose.
-The game is one-step away from being an interactive movie- and a really shit one at that.
+The game is one step away from being an interactive movie — and a really bad one at that.
 There’s almost ZERO room for creativity when it comes to combat scenarios.
-You spend five hours mowing down small waves of enemies with your janky steampunk Nerf guns, only for the game to end on a cliffhanger… Maybe we’ll explain everything in the sequel… Oh wait- this game was total ass, and there isn’t one!
-It’s been 10 years and no one gives a toss.
+You spend five hours mowing down small waves of enemies with your janky steampunk Nerf guns, only for the game to end on a cliffhanger… Maybe we’ll explain everything in the sequel… Oh wait — this game flopped, and there isn’t one!
+It’s been 10 years and no one gives a hoot.

 Beware, the werewolf of feeble slop,